 - Splenic torsion

 Blood, Plasma or Platelet Concentrate Transfusions

 Don’t panic if your pet ingested or was exposed to something potentially toxic.
 Bring your pet in immediately, and bring the package from the potential toxin if possible.
 It is important that we can identify what your pet consumed.
 Don’t make your pet vomit since some poisons cause harm if regurgitated.
 If unsure what to do, call us!
 We are experienced in treating toxicities in our ER since pets so commonly eat things they shouldn’t.
-Common pet poisoning include antifreeze, human and pet prescriptions, poisonous plants, over-the-counter drug overdoses, illicit drugs, xylitol (sugar free chewing gum), chocolate, rat bait, and many others.
+Common pet poisoning includes antifreeze, human and pet prescriptions, poisonous plants, over-the-counter drug overdoses, illicit drugs, xylitol (sugar free chewing gum), chocolate, rat bait and many others.
 Part of our stand of care is to consult a veterinary toxicologist for most poisonings, to help us provide the most current and effective treatment.

 If your pet has surgery that requires hospitalization we are here throughout the night to monitor your pet’s condition and to make sure they are comfortable.
 Also, our veterinarians are trained to perform many emergency procedures that could save your pet’s life.
 Emergency surgical procedures include C-sections, intestinal foreign body removal, exploratory surgery, splenectomies, gastric torsions, chest tube placement, bladder stone removal, jaw fracture repair and others.
 Post-surgical patient care is just as important as a successful surgery, and we realize that.
 After surgery, we provide pain management, IV fluid support antibiotics, nutrition, clean bedding and perhaps most important of all, a nurse or veterinarian to talk to and reassure your pet that all will be OK.
 We know the importance of a simple pat on the head to let a patient know we care.